javascript-studio/studio-gateway/README.md

   for the given options.
     - `swagger_file`: The swagger file to read.
 Defaults to `swagger.json`.
     - `swagger_env`: The [dotenv][] config to read.
+    - `stage`: The stage name to use.
+Defaults to "local".
+    - `stageVariables`: The stage variables to use.
+Default to an empty object.
 - `gateway.listen(port[, callback])`: Bind the server to the given port.

 ## Events